Created April 2020, Updated September 13, 2022

 Staff and volunteers

-Staff should wear well-fitted masks or face coverings in accordance with CDC guidance and State of Oregon requirements (see below).
+Staff should wear well-fitted masks or face coverings in accordance with CDC guidance and Multnomah County recommendations (see below).

-Staff should wash or sanitize hands frequently, and try not to touch their faces.
+Staff should wash or sanitize hands regularly, and try not to touch their faces.

 Staff should wear gloves when touching personal belongings of guests.